How to build a portfolio

 Hang on to visuals that show your experience

 In drama, dance, music, and fine arts specifically, keeping projects you’ve worked on or pieces you’ve created can make the perfect additions to your portfolio and will definitely help beef it up.
-If you’re in a co-op or internship program, you can bring these pieces to job interviews (e.g., photography samples; photos of your paintings, sculptures, prints or the real thinking; sketches; video or audio recordings).
+If you’re in a co-op or internship program, you can bring these pieces to job interviews (e.g., photography samples; photos of your paintings, sculptures, prints or the real thing; sketches; or video or audio recordings).

-For me, I’ve included a lot of my experiences in my portfolio to show off the different skills I’ve developed, from the smallest task of setting up a bulletin board for a high school event to taking pictures at my cousin’s wedding.
+For me, I’ve included a lot of my experiences in my portfolio to show off the different skills I’ve developed — from the smallest task of setting up a bulletin board for a high school event to taking pictures at my cousin’s wedding.

 When I submitted my university application, I added a copy of my résumé, and although it wasn’t necessarily a portfolio, it still included a lot of the experiences and jobs that I’d had.
 If I’d known more about portfolios at the time I was applying, I definitely would’ve included that as well.